pydicom/deid/docs/_docs/examples/header-expanders.md

 ---

 This example will walk through how to use header expansion to select more than one field from a dicom header to apply an action to.
+Thanks to [@howardpchen](https://github.com/howardpchen) for contributing this idea in [this issue](https://github.com/pydicom/deid/issues/87).
 We will first show examples that you can write into [a deid recipe](https://pydicom.github.io/deid/examples/recipe/) to keep a record of your dicom header edits.
-We will then show the same (and more advanced) actions working with expanders directly in Python.
+We will then show the same
+(and more advanced) actions working with expanders directly in Python.
 Let's go!

 ## Deid Recipes